 Print ads can still be the most powerful medium for getting your message across, as these highly innovative print advertising campaigns show.

-In these days of viral videos, it's easy to overlook the art of print ads, but it's as relevant and powerful as ever.
+In these days of digital media such as viral videos, it's easy to overlook the art of print ads but it's as relevant and powerful as vintage posters ever were, whether small scale magazine ads or massive pieces of billboard advertising.
 As Paul Arden states in It's Not How Good You Are, It's How Good You Want To Be: "Print advertising should be recognisable at a hundred paces, and it should be obvious who it's an ad for without seeing the brand name."

 Last year, Penguin Books promoted its audiobooks with a brilliant print ad campaign featuring illustrations of three well known authors - William Shakespeare, Mark Twain and Oscar Wilde - acting as headphones and whispering in the ears of their listeners.